google/deepvariant/docs/deepvariant-case-study.md

 # DeepVariant whole genome case study

-In this case study we describe applying DeepVariant to a real WGS sample using some of the more advanced capabilities of DeepVariant, such as directly calling variants off a BAM in Google Cloud Storage (GCS), using different virtual machine (VM) instance types for each step of DeepVariant, and using a GPU to accelerate `call_variants`.
+In this case study we describe applying DeepVariant to a real WGS sample.

 We provide some guidelines on the computational resources needed for each step.
 And finally we access the quality of the DeepVariant variant calls with `hap.py`.

 NOTE: this case study demonstrates an example of how to run DeepVariant end-to-end on one machine.
 This might not be the fastest or cheapest configuration.

+Consult this [document](deepvariant-details.md) for more information about using GPUs or reading BAM files from Google Cloud Storage (GCS) directly.

 ## Request a machine

-For this case study, we use a 64-core DeepVariant non-preemptible instance in the "us-west1-b" zone with no GPU.
-From our local command line, we do:
+You can run this exercise on any sufficiently capable machine.
+As a concrete but simple example of how we performed this study, we used 64-core (vCPU) machine with 128GiB of memory and no GPU, on the Google Cloud Platform.

+We used a command like this to allocate it:

 ```shell
 gcloud beta compute instances create "${USER}-deepvariant-casestudy"  \